AnonymousDevTeam/KCSEC-USB-Rubber-Ducky-Toolkit/KCSEC-Payloads/fodhelper-UAC-Metashell--TwinDuck-Orginal/readme.txt

-Once the above is done either reset or unplug/replug your new KCSEC Rubber Ducky to use Then press button to activate
+Once the above is done either reset or unplug/replug your new KCSEC Rubber Ducky to use Then press button to re-execute activate

 (You must have inject.bin + fod.ps1 + meterpreter-32.ps1 on the root of the KCSEC Rubber ducky drive)